jbal-sketch/RootMate/APP_STORE_SUBMISSION_GUIDE.md

    - Visit: https://developer.apple.com/programs/
    - Click "Enroll" button

+   **⚠️ If the "Enroll" button just refreshes the page:**
+   - **RECOMMENDED:** Use the "Apple Developer" app on your iPhone, iPad, or Mac instead
+   - Download from App Store/Mac App Store, then enroll through the app
+   - This is Apple's preferred method and more reliable
+   - See `ENROLLMENT_TROUBLESHOOTING.md` for more solutions

 2. **Sign in with your Apple ID:**
    - Use the same Apple ID you use for iCloud, App Store purchases, etc.
+   - **Important:** Use an email-based Apple ID (not phone number)
    - If you don't have one, create it at appleid.apple.com first

 3. **Complete enrollment:**